 PRISMAS is offering a portfolio of challenging, relevant, interdisciplinary research projects, related each to a PhD position, that align with the aims of the Sustainability Development Goals.

 The selection of projects included relies on calls for project proposals that are open to the whole Swedish scientific community.
 At the beginning of the project, 27 projects had been pre-selected and included in the first Recruitment Call of Doctoral Students.
-13 additional research projects will be chosen following below described selection process.
+13 additional research projects have been chosen following below described selection process.
 Those research projects will be offered in the second Recruitment Call.
-Principal investigators from all Swedish universities are welcome to submit proposals and take part in PRISMAS.
+Principal investigators from all Swedish universities have been invited to submit proposals and take part in PRISMAS.

 How the research projects are selected

-- Feasibility check: In a first step, feasibility checks of the submitted projects will be performed by the MAX IV scientific staff.
+2. Feasibility check: In a first step, feasibility checks of the submitted projects have been performed by the MAX IV scientific staff.

-- Evaluation: The feasible projects will be then in a second step evaluated by an external panel.
+3. Evaluation: The feasible projects have then been in a second step evaluated by an external panel.

-- Selection: In a final step, the PRISMAS steering group will decide based on the evaluations on the projects to be offered to the students in the second recruitment call.
+4. Selection: In a final step, the PRISMAS steering group decided based on the evaluations on the projects to be offered to the students in the second recruitment call.

 Research project proposals evaluation criteria